JuanLopezg/algoTrading/README.md

 The main entry point is:  database_main.cpp

-Logs are written to:

-- `database.log`
-- `database_roll.log`

 ---

 ## Backtesting and research

-Everything related to strategy testing lives under `src/`.
+Everything related to strategy testing lives under `lib/`.

 ### Backtest